 Peroxide formation often occurs in stored ethers.
 Since ethers are frequently used solvents and form peroxides easily, the solvent container should be dated when opened.
 If not used within one month, the container must be tested for peroxide formation.
-Do not test an uninhibited ether, which has been opened for more than six months, or an inhibited ether, which has been opened and stored more than one year.

 PEROXIDE DETECTION